 109.5 cm and 112 cm respectively, at 30 DAS, 60 DAT, 90 DAT and at harvesting stage were recorded with the application of T7 (T3 + foliar application of Bio Dynamic compost wash of 10 ml 10 lit-1 of water) and statistically at par with T5:-(T3 + Root dipping with Bio dynamic compost wash 10 ml lit-1 of water) while, minimum plant height was observed under the non-treatment plot (Control) T1.
 It was observed that plant height of rice can be increased sustainably with the application of Bio dynamic compost, root dipping with Bio dynamic compost wash and foliar application of Bio dynamic wash at different growth stages of crop.
 In contrast, 100 % RDF also gave significantly higher growth compared to control plot.
 Similar observations also reported by Mahmud [3].

-Dry matter Accumulation
+Effect of Different Treatments on Dry matter Accumulation

 The maximum dry matter accumulation m-2 227.5, 460.25, 797.5 and 1401.70 m-2